babashka/nbb/README.md

 ### NPM dependencies

-Nbb does not depend on any NPM dependencies.
 All NPM libraries loaded by a script are resolved relative to that script.
 When using the [Reagent](#reagent) module, React is resolved in the same way as any other NPM library.

 ### Classpath